-Objective To acquire experience of the management of cardiothoracic surgical patie onts in

-Objective critical care and ward environments and participate under supervision in their
+Objective To acquire experience of the management of cardiothoracic surgical patie critical care and ward environments and participate under supervision in ents in n their

-i then

 operative management.

 Management of the cardiothoracic surgical patient

 Knowledge Principles of intra-aortic balloon pumps

-Clinical skills Assessment and early management of the post-operative cardioth oracic

-surgical patient including the use of inotropes and vasoactive drugs

-Echocardiography including TOE

-Assessment and planning the investigation of new and follow-up patients in

-cardiothoracic surgical outpatient clinics
+Clinical skills Assessment and early management of the post-operative cardioth surgical patient including the use of inotropes and vasoactive drugs Echocardiography including TOE Assessment and planning the investigation of new and follow-up patie cardiothoracic surgical outpatient clinics oracic ents in

 Technical skills Use of defibrillator 3

 and

 procedures

 Operative cardio othoracic surgery

-Knowledge Specific knowledge relating to the principles of cardiopulmonary bypas ss and

-myocardial management and their consequences.
-Includes an understa anding

-of the relevant equipment and technology
+Knowledge Specific knowledge relating to the principles of cardiopulmonary bypas myocardial management and their consequences.
+Includes an understa of the relevant equipment and technology ss and anding

 Technical skills Sternotomy 1

 and Thoracotomy/thoracoscopy 1

 procedures Harvesting long saphenous vein 2